MacLemon/CongressChecklist/README.md

 - make sure that it's **not a 802.11b** device, as it would slow down the complete wifi network.
 - disable all synchronization services, as they might be using plaintext
-- disable all auto-discovery services (network music players, remote control apps, etc...)
+- disable all auto-discovery services (network music players, remote control apps, etc …)
 - make sure there are no known exploits for your device (not that unknown-to-you exploits wouldn't be a possible risk as well…)
 - Turn off push notifications
 - update your apps, especially your browser